On this page

 Get the best accountant for your needs

-An accountant might be great at what they do – but not the right fit for your business.
-Ask these questions to find an accountant who can take your business to the next level and help you avoid costly mistakes.
+An accountant might be great at what they do – but they may not be the 'right fit' for your business.

 What are your qualifications?

-If the practice is mature, what is their succession plan?
+Find out what the practices succession plan if it's mature.
 You don't want to start a relationship with an accountant and then have them leave you in the lurch if they sell or retire.

 What other services do you provide?

-If you want an accountant to help you grow your business you will need expertise in estate planning, business planning, strategic planning, budgeting and cash flow management.
+If you want an accountant to help you grow your business, they'll need expertise in:

-Think about what issues are important to your business, e.g. bookkeeping, IT support, and industrial relations assistance.
+Think about what issues are important to your business, such as bookkeeping, IT support, and industrial relations assistance.

 How do you keep track of changes in client's circumstances?